My work

 Me

 I like starting my day with a freshly brewed tea/coffee on the fells.
 In the summer, I like to hike up one of the fells above my village for sunsets with a book.
-My dog Paddy is a useless studio assistant but a great companion otherwise.
-I'm not a fan of crowded places.
+I enjoy teaching, as much as I enjoy wheel throwing.
+I like a day strolling around Keswick or Cockermouth as much as I enjoy a quiet day on the Lake District fells.
+I'm not a fan of very crowded places.

 I enjoy running, hiking, climbing and wild camping.
 I liked bothies before they were cool.